louisstow/doc.sproute.io/rest.md

 - `?sort=field[,asc|desc]`: Sort the results based on a field in ascending or descending order (defaults to ascending).

-- `?single=boolean`: If one result is returned, return the object instead of a single element array.
+- `?single=true`: If one result is returned, return the object instead of a single element array.

 ## POST

-### /data/&lt;collection&gt;
+### /data/&lt;model&gt;

-Insert a new row into a collection.
+Insert a new row into a model.
 The body of the POST request can be formatted in JSON or standard form data.

 ~~~
 POST /data/articles/